How Localization Can Drive Revenue in E-Commerce: A case study with Connox

 Faster, better, easier

-By utilizing the API connection, translation memory and term bases, and quality checks, Josi and her team have received considerable time savings – an increase in turnaround time between 30-40%.
+By utilizing the API connection, translation memory and term bases, and quality checks, Josi and her team have received considerable time savings - a decrease in turnaround time between 30-40%.
 “Translations became better, coordination became easier and more transparent, and errors decreased because the tool is able to maintain consistency with the company’s style through the use of term bases,” Josi said.

 A direct return on investment